 Kids might also like the Amarillo Zoo, Texas Air & Space Museum, and Wonderland Amusement Park.
 Don’t miss a Sod Poodles baseball game in the summer or a Bulls ice hockey game in winter.

 Just twenty five miles outside Amarillo is Palo Duro Canyon State Park, a canyon that resembles the Grand Canyon in its size and color.
-If you don’t have time to hike, or don’t want to, you can still go for a drive and take in the amazing views.
+There are plenty of things to do in Palo Duro Canyon State Park, and at the very least, take a drive and enjoy the amazing views.